Gender differences in suicide: United States

-Since the 1950s, typically males die from suicide three to five times more often than females.
+Since the 1950s, typically men die from suicide three to five times more often than women.
 Use of mental health resources may be a significant contributor to the gender difference in suicide rates in the US.
-Studies have shown that females are 13–21% more likely than males to receive a psychiatric affective diagnosis.
-72–89% of females who died by suicide had contact with a mental health professional at some point in their life and 41–58% of males who died by suicide had contact with a mental health professional.
+Studies have shown that women are 13–21% more likely than men to receive a psychiatric affective diagnosis.
+72–89% of women who died by suicide had contact with a mental health professional at some point in their life and 41–58% of men who died by suicide had contact with a mental health professional.

 Within the United States, there are variances in rates of suicide by ethnic group.
-For example, from 1999 to 2004, the rate of suicide for Native American adolescent males is nearly 20 per 100,000, while the rate for African-American females is roughly 1 per 100,000.
+For example, from 1999 to 2004, the rate of suicide for Native American adolescent boys is nearly 20 per 100,000, while the rate for African-American adolescent girls is roughly 1 per 100,000.
 According to the CDC, as of 2013 the suicide rates of Whites and Native Americans are more than twice the rates of African Americans and Hispanics.
-However, whites have a lower suicide attempt rate than Hispanics, and black and white males had the lowest rate of suicide attempts.
+However, Whites have a lower suicide attempt rate than Hispanics, and Black and White men had the lowest rate of suicide attempts.

 Europe

 The gender-suicide gap is generally highest in Western countries.
 Among the nations of Europe, the gender gap is particularly large in Eastern European countries such as Lithuania, Belarus, and Hungary.
 Some researchers attribute the higher rates in former Soviet countries to be a remnant of recent political instability.
-An increased focus on family led to females becoming more highly valued.
-Rapid economic fluctuations prevented males from providing fully for their families, which prevented them from fulfilling their traditional gender role.
+An increased focus on family led to women becoming more highly valued.
+Rapid economic fluctuations prevented men from providing fully for their families, which prevented them from fulfilling their traditional gender role.
 Combined, these factors could account for the gender gap.
-Other research indicates that higher instances of alcoholism among males in these nations may be to blame.
+Other research indicates that higher instances of alcoholism among men in these nations may be to blame.
 In 2014, suicides rates amongst under-45 men in UK reached a 15-year high of 78% of the total 5,140.

 Non-Western nations

 A higher male mortality from suicide is also evident from data of non-Western countries: the Caribbean, often considered part of the West is the most prominent example.
-In 1979–81, out of 74 countries with a non-zero suicide rate, 69 countries had male suicide rates greater than females, two reported equal rates for the sexes (Seychelles and Kenya), while three reported female rates exceeding male rates (Papua New Guinea, Macau, and French Guiana).
-The contrast is even greater today, with WHO statistics showing China as the only country where the suicide rate of females matches or exceeds that of males.
+In 1979–81, out of 74 countries with a non-zero suicide rate, 69 countries had male suicide rates greater than their female rates, two reported equal rates for the sexes (Seychelles and Kenya), while three reported female rates exceeding male rates (Papua New Guinea, Macau, and French Guiana).
+That contrast was greater in 2012, with WHO statistics showing China as the only country where the female suicide rate matches or exceeds the male rate.
 Barraclough found that the female rates of those aged 5–14 equaled or exceeded the male rates only in 14 countries, mainly in South America and Asia.